Privacy Policies Hub

 - Right to access.
 You have the right to obtain confirmation that your personal data is processed and to obtain a copy of your personal data.

 - Right to rectification.
 You have the right to ask us to rectify data you think is inaccurate.
-You also have the right to ask us to complete data you think is incomplete.
+You also have the right to ask us to complete the data you think is incomplete.

 - Right to erasure.
 You have the right to ask us to delete your personal data in certain circumstances.

 - Right to restriction of processing.
-You have the right to ask us to restrict the processing of your personal data in certain circumstances but we need to verify whether we have overriding legitimate grounds to use it.
+You have the right to ask us to restrict the processing of your personal data in certain circumstances, but we need to verify whether we have overriding legitimate grounds to use it.

 - Right to object to processing.
 You have the right to object to processing if we are able to process your data based on our legitimate interests.
-Please note that in some cases, we may demonstrate that we have legitimate grounds to process your data which override your rights and freedoms.
+Please note that in some cases, we may demonstrate that we have legitimate grounds to process your data, which override your rights and freedoms.

 - Right to data portability.
 You have the right to ask that we transfer the information you gave us from one organization to another, or give it to you.
-The right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.
+The right only applies if we are processing information based on your consent, or under, or in talks about entering into a contract, and the processing is automated.

 - Right to withdraw consent.
 When we rely on consent to process your personal data, you have the right to withdraw your consent at any time.

 - Right to complain.
 If you have concerns about how we handle your personal data, you can contact our Data Protection Officer (DPO) for assistance.
-Additionally, you have the right to file a complaint with the relevant data protection authority in your country.

 You are not required to pay any charge for exercising your data protection rights.
 We have one month to respond to you.
 Please contact us at [email protected] if you wish to exercise your data protection rights.
 We may need to request specific information from you to confirm your identity before complying with your request.

-12. CHANGES TO THIS NOTICE
+12.CHANGES TO THIS NOTICE

 We may, from time to time, change or update this Notice.
 All changes to this Notice will be published on this page.
 We recommend that you revisit and read this Notice regularly to ensure that you are up-to-date.
 In case of substantial changes to this Notice, we will take additional steps to ensure you are aware of them.

-If you have any questions or comments about this Notice or want to know more about how we use your personal data, please contact our Data Protection Officer (DPO) via email at: [email protected].
+If you have any questions or comments about this Notice or want to know more about how we use your personal data, please contact our Data Protection Officer (DPO) via email at [email protected].